Odyssey: The Compleat Apventure: Part 2

 The map of islands in the Sargalo Sea in which you navigate your ship consists of a ring of islands around the perimeter of the screen.
-Your ship starts out next to the island you just left (in the lower right of the screen) while the island of the evil wizard (your goal) is in the upper left.
+Your ship starts out next to the island you just left (in the lower right of the screen) while "Lapour", the island now held by the Caliph (your goal) is in the upper left.
 You may land on other islands to stock up on food and resources but for the most part these islands are not fully explorable as the first one was, and serve only as places to stock up on supplies by displaying a few lines of text after you land (with one exception—see below).
 Navigation is a complex scheme, as you are at the mercy of wind and currents (and whether the vessel has any intact sails left) and you cannot navigate directly as you can in early Ultima titles.
 You must set the sails in different directions in order to catch the wind, and raise and lower anchor to start and stop your ship.
 Hazards include running aground if the player weighs anchor too close to shore, being caught in a whirlpool which may destroy the ship or destroy its sails, scurvy among the crew, calm winds (which is harmless to the ship but prevents any progress until the winds start up again) and falling off the edge of the world if the ship gets too close to the edge of the map.

-During this segment of the game, the goal is to discover a magical orb and take it to the evil wizard's island in order to defeat him and become the ruler of the land.
+During this segment of the game, the goal is to discover a magical orb and take it to the Caliph's island in order to defeat him and become the ruler of the land.
 The orb can be discovered in one of two ways.
-While sailing, the player may encounter the god Poseidon who will tell the player where a great treasure may be found (the player's ability to find the treasure will depend upon whether he/she was able to obtain a sextant during the island expedition).
+While sailing, the player may encounter the god Argorion who will tell the player where a great treasure may be found (the player's ability to find the treasure will depend upon whether he/she was able to obtain a sextant during the island expedition).
 If you sail to the proper coordinates in the sea and search, you will find the item.
-The other way is that one of the islands will randomly contain a blocky, lo-res graphical dungeon (somewhat similar to the Clardy's earlier Dungeon Campaign game) whose corridors reveal themselves to you and are added to the map as you wander through them.
+The other way is that one of the islands will randomly contain a blocky, lo-res graphical dungeon (somewhat similar to the Clardys' earlier Dungeon Campaign game), which are the caverns beneath the "Temple of Mordril", whose corridors reveal themselves to you and are added to the map as you wander through them.
 The team runs into random hazard encounters along the way (such as cave-ins, poison gas, and wandering monsters), as well as the occasional treasure, and eventually finds the magical orb.
 (In order to access this dungeon, however, you must first tithe a magical item, provided you have any left.)

-Regardless how the orb is obtained, the next goal is to travel to the island at the top left corner of the sea map, which is the evil wizard's island.
+Regardless how the orb is obtained, the next goal is to travel to "Lapour", the island at the top left corner of the sea map, which is the Caliph's island.